For years I resisted the idea of

 My curators Jerome Sother and Paul

-At present I thus have two major photo exhibitions traveling around
+At present I thus have these major photo exhibitions traveling around

 Poul Cottins and Jerome Soters selection of 240 more artistic type